Yaneer Bar-Yam

 Yaneer Bar-Yam (born 1959) is an American scientist and activist specializing in complex systems.
-An expert in the quantitative analysis of pandemics, he advised policy makers on the Western African Ebola virus epidemic and founded EndCoronavirus.org, a global network of over 4,000 volunteers formed in February 2020 to provide information, guidelines, and policy advocacy to fight the COVID-19 pandemic.
+An expert in the quantitative analysis of pandemics, he advised policy makers on the Western African Ebola virus epidemic and founded EndCoronavirus.org, a global network of several volunteers formed in February 2020 to provide information, guidelines, and policy advocacy to fight the COVID-19 pandemic.
 He is the founding president of the New England Complex Systems Institute (NECSI), an independent research institution that studies complex systems science and its real-world applications.

 Biography

 Yaneer Bar-Yam was born in Boston, Massachusetts, in 1959 to Israeli parents.
 His father, Zvi Bar-Yam, is a high-energy particle physicist, and his mother, Miriam Bar-Yam, is a developmental psychologist.
 He received his BS degree in 1978 and his Ph.D. degree in 1984, both in physics from the Massachusetts Institute of Technology.
 He was a Bantrell Postdoctoral Fellow, and a joint postdoctoral fellow at MIT and IBM.
 In 1991, following a junior faculty appointment at the Weizmann Institute of Science, he was appointed an Associate Professor of Engineering at Boston University.
 He left Boston University in 1997 to become the founding president of the New England Complex Systems Institute, a position he holds as of May 2020.

 Bar-Yam was a visiting scholar at the Department of Molecular and Cellular Biology at Harvard University and the Federal Reserve Bank of Boston.
 He was chairman of the International Conference on Complex Systems, an annual forum dedicated to bridging the domains of complexity science and real-world systems, and is the managing editor of InterJournal, a NECSI publication on selected topics in science and engineering.

 Bar-Yam is currently a research scientist at the MIT Media Lab, and is the managing editor of the Springer book series on complexity.